a-mix1/Ankit/README.md

 # Ankit's Portfolio

 Welcome to the codebase of my personal portfolio website!
-This project showcases my skills, projects, and experiences as a [Your Profession/Title].
+This project showcases my skills, projects.

 ## Live